-Joe Rogan Compares Francis Ngannou To Mike Tyson As He Opens As The Betting Favorite Against Stipe Miocic
+Joe Rogan Compares Francis Ngannou To Mike Tyson After Opening As The Betting Favorite Against Stipe Miocic

 “Now they’ve got a star,” Rogan said.
 “I think Ngannou, one or two more fights, you’re going to be looking at Mike Tyson days.
 That’s what I think.
 You’re going to watch fights just to see how long these motherf**kers can survive against this guy.
 That’s what I think.
 That could be their big, breakout star.”

-Francis Ngannou emigrating from Cameroon to Paris and his relative inexperience in MMA has made his life intriguing to fans.
+Francis Ngannou emigrated from Cameroon to Paris and his relative inexperience in MMA has made his life intriguing to fans.
 The rising knockout artist stuns MMA fans with his physical strength and charismatic presence.
 The science behind his power also backs up what MMA fans have seen Francis deliver in the octagon.
 He currently holds the world record for highest punching power ever measured by the UFC performance institute.

 That uppercut by @francis_ngannou was straight up @StreetFighter #Shoryuken #UFC218 pic.twitter.com/Ufyw5QsTYB